actinia-org/actinia-introduction/docs/index.md

 * async versus sync REST API calls
     * See: [https://github.com/mundialis/actinia_core/blob/master/scripts/curl_commands.sh#L77](https://github.com/mundialis/actinia_core/blob/master/scripts/curl_commands.sh#L77)
 * Submit the processing chain

+### Data exchange: import and export

+Actinia can import from external Web resources. use data in the actinia server (persistent and ephemeral storage) and make results available for download as Web resources.
+Note that the download of Web resources provided by actinia requires authentication.

 ### Controlling actinia from a running GRASS GIS session